 • Make sure you get at least half of your key phrases in the post title, and sprinkle relevant phrases throughout the post.
 Don’t overdo it though.
 The best guest posts are written for people, not search engines.

-As already pointed, guest blogging for inbound links can take time.
+As already pointed out, guest blogging for inbound links can take time.
 While it’s great if you can write guest posts yourself, you may want to hire professional article writing services to speed up the process